Gram-negative bacteria: Classification

-Since 1987, the monophyly of the gram-negative bacteria has been disproven with molecular studies.
-However some authors, such as Cavalier-Smith still treat them as a monophyletic taxon (though not a clade; his definition of monophyly requires a single common ancestor but does not require holophyly, the property that all descendants be encompassed by the taxon) and refer to the group as a subkingdom "Negibacteria".
+Since 1987, the monophyly of the Gram-negative bacteria has been disproven with molecular studies.

+Current knowledge divides the Gram-negatives into two large groups and some straddlers.
+The more "conventional" Gram-negatives with an LPS outer membrane do share a common ancestor and are grouped in kingdom Pseudomonadati.
+The less conventional ones are, as mentioned above, the order Mycobacteriales, have a mycolic acid cell wall and an outer membrane.
+The kingdom and the order are each monophyletic (or rather, not holyphyletic), but the "LPS-diderm" and "mycolic-diderm" groups are not, because some bacteria in the kingdom and the order do not, in fact, stain Gram negative.
+They will be discussed in the next section.

 Taxonomy

-Bacteria are traditionally classified based on their Gram-staining response into the gram-positive and gram-negative bacteria.
-Having just one membrane, the gram-positive bacteria are also known as monoderm bacteria, while gram-negative bacteria, having two membranes, are also known as diderm bacteria.
-It was traditionally thought that the groups represent lineages, i.e., the extra membrane only evolved once, such that gram-negative bacteria are more closely related to one another than to any gram-positive bacteria.
+Bacteria are traditionally classified based on their Gram-staining response into the Gram-positive and Gram-negative bacteria.
+Having just one membrane, the Gram-positive bacteria are also known as monoderm bacteria, while Gram-negative bacteria, having two membranes, are also known as diderm bacteria.
+It was traditionally thought that the groups represent lineages, i.e., the extra membrane only evolved once, such that Gram-negative bacteria are more closely related to one another than to any Gram-positive bacteria.
 While this is often true, the classification system breaks down in some cases, with lineage groupings not matching the staining result.
 Thus, Gram staining cannot be reliably used to assess familial relationships of bacteria.
 Nevertheless, staining often gives reliable information about the composition of the cell membrane, distinguishing between the presence or absence of an outer lipid membrane.

 Of these two structurally distinct groups of prokaryotic organisms, monoderm prokaryotes are thought to be ancestral.
-Based upon a number of different observations, including that the gram-positive bacteria are the most sensitive to antibiotics and that the gram-negative bacteria are, in general, resistant to antibiotics, it has been proposed that the outer cell membrane in gram-negative bacteria (diderms) evolved as a protective mechanism against antibiotic selection pressure.
-Some bacteria such as Deinococcus, which stain gram-positive due to the presence of a thick peptidoglycan layer, but also possess an outer cell membrane are suggested as intermediates in the transition between monoderm (gram-positive) and diderm (gram-negative) bacteria.
-The diderm bacteria can also be further differentiated between simple diderms lacking lipopolysaccharide (LPS); the archetypical diderm bacteria, in which the outer cell membrane contains lipopolysaccharide; and the diderm bacteria, in which the outer cell membrane is made up of mycolic acid (e. g.
-Mycobacterium).
+Based upon a number of different observations, including that the Gram-positive bacteria are the most sensitive to antibiotics and that the Gram-negative bacteria are, in general, resistant to antibiotics, it has been proposed that the outer cell membrane in Gram-negative bacteria (diderms) evolved as a protective mechanism against antibiotic selection pressure.
+Some bacteria such as Deinococcus, which stain Gram-positive due to the presence of a thick peptidoglycan layer, but also possess an outer cell membrane are suggested as intermediates in the transition between monoderm (Gram-positive) and diderm (Gram-negative) bacteria.

-The conventional LPS-diderm group of gram-negative bacteria (e.g., Pseudomonadota, Aquificota, Chlamydiota, Bacteroidota, Chlorobiota, "Cyanobacteria", Fibrobacterota, Verrucomicrobiota, Planctomycetota, Spirochaetota, Acidobacteriota; "Hydrobacteria") are uniquely identified by a few conserved signature indel (CSI) in the HSP60 (GroEL) protein.
-In addition, a number of bacterial taxa (including Negativicutes, Fusobacteriota, Synergistota, and Elusimicrobiota) that are either part of the phylum Bacillota (a monoderm group) or branches in its proximity are also found to possess a diderm cell structure.
-They lack the GroEL signature.
-The presence of this CSI in all sequenced species of conventional lipopolysaccharide-containing gram-negative bacterial phyla provides evidence that these phyla of bacteria form a monophyletic clade and that no loss of the outer membrane from any species from this group has occurred.
+The conventional LPS-diderm group of Gram-negative bacteria (e.g., Pseudomonadota, Aquificota, Chlamydiota, Bacteroidota, Chlorobiota, "Cyanobacteria", Fibrobacterota, Verrucomicrobiota, Planctomycetota, Spirochaetota, Acidobacteriota) are uniquely identified by a few conserved signature indel (CSI) in the HSP60 (GroEL) protein.
+The presence of this CSI in all sequenced species of conventional lipopolysaccharide-containing Gram-negative bacterial phyla provides evidence that these phyla of bacteria form a monophyletic clade and that no loss of the outer membrane from any species from this group has occurred.
+They have accordingly been assigned a kingdom Pseudomonadati (formerly "Hydrobacteria").

+The difficulty lies in the other taxa that also have a diderm structure.